 Trinity Lutheran Church operates a growing food pantry in Riverside/Avondale, which makes a huge impact in the neighborhood.
 The pantry is operated solely by volunteers and distributes food to the needy six days per week.
 We recently received this amazing story from the folks at Trinity and wanted to share.
 BACKGROUND: The Emergency Food Assistance Program (TEFAP) is a program of the United States Department of Agriculture that sources and provides food to needy community members nationwide through a network of food banks.
-In north Florida, Second Harvest is the designated TEFAP contractor, which means that the federal government trucks the TEFAP food to our warehouse on Jessie Street and we distribute it to our member agencies across our 17-county service area.
-About 14 percent of all food distributed by Second Harvest comes from the TEFAP program.
+In north Florida, Nourishment Network is the designated TEFAP contractor, which means that the federal government trucks the TEFAP food to our warehouse on Jessie Street and we distribute it to our member agencies across our 17-county service area.
+About 14 percent of all food distributed by Nourishment Network comes from the TEFAP program.
 TEFAP food is allocated and distributed by county as determined by the USDA and based on poverty levels.
-The USDA controls when and how much TEFAP food is delivered to Second Harvest.
+The USDA controls when and how much TEFAP food is delivered to Nourishment Network.

 From the Trinity Lutheran Chuch Food Pantry